Bost-Connes systems, Hecke algebras, and induction: Functoriality of Bost-Connes systems

 \begin{theorem} The maps $K\mapsto(A_K,\tilde\sigma^K)$ for number fields $K$ and $\sigma\mapsto(A_\sigma,U_\sigma)$ for embeddings $\sigma \colon K\to L$ of number fields, define a functor from the category of number fields with embeddings as morphisms into the category of C$^*$-dynamical systems with isomorphism classes of $\R$-equivariant correspondences as morphisms. \end{theorem}

 It is natural to ask whether this functor is injective on objects and morphisms.
-A related problem has been recently studied in~\cite{CM}, where it is shown that the systems $(A_K,\sigma^K)$ and $(A_L,\sigma^L)$ are isomorphic if and only if $K$ and $L$ are isomorphic.
+A related problem has been recently studied in~\cite{CM}, where it is shown that the systems $(A_K,\sigma^K)$ and $(A_L,\sigma^L)$ are isomorphic (via an isomorphism of a particular form) if and only if $K$ and $L$ are isomorphic.

 Next we will check how KMS-states for Bost-Connes systems behave under induction with respect to correspondences $A_\sigma$.
 For this we shall use the general construction of induced KMS-weights~\cite{LN}.